jarviscanada/jarvis_profile_builder/README.md

 ```

 # `profile.yaml`

+As a Jarvis consultant, this should be the only file you need to modify.
+Please see [Build your profile](##build-your-profile) section.

 YAML (a recursive acronym for "YAML Ain't Markup Language") is a human-readable data-serialization language (similar to JSON but more human-readable).
 It is commonly used for configuration files and in applications where data is being stored or transmitted.

 [YAML Syntax Guide](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/)

-As a Jarvis consultant, this should be the only file you need to modify.
-Please read the [guidelines](https://www.notion.so/jarviscanada/Updating-Build-Your-Jarvis-Profile-01f001361c694b9bae7f1e53d0d1c93a).

 # `profile_app.sh`
 Usage: